Drew VerHagen Player Props: Cardinals vs. Royals

-After going -for- in his last game, Drew VerHagen and the St. Louis Cardinals take on the Kansas City Royals (who will start Josh Staumont) at 2:15 PM ET on Monday.
+After batting .000 with in his past 10 games, Drew VerHagen and the St. Louis Cardinals face the Kansas City Royals (who will start Zack Greinke) at 7:45 PM ET on Tuesday.

 Drew VerHagen Game Info & Props vs. the Royals